tylernlyons/ResourceAnalyzerCplusplus/README.md

 # Resource-Analyzer-C++

 ## Motive
-I completed this project for my systems programming course freshman year.
-While the class was taught in C, for my final project I wanted to adventure outside of my comfort zone and utilize the libraries available with C++ to access more indepth system information about our school computer science server, Odin.
+I completed this project for my systems programming course.
+While the class was taught in C, for my final project I wanted to adventure outside of my comfort zone and utilize the libraries available with C++ to access more in-depth system information about our school computer science server, Odin.

 ## Usage
 This program displays information about the user's system over a period of time determined by the user.